Paris Olympics organizers unveil a display of the five Olympic rings mounted on the Eiffel Tower

 PARIS (AP) — The Paris Olympics organizers on Friday unveiled a display of the five Olympic rings mounted on the Eiffel Tower as the French capital marks 50 days until the start of the Summer Games.

+Men’s and women’s volleyball players will compete at the foot of the 330-meter (1,083-foot) monument.
+They will be watched by nearly 13,000 fans at the temporary Eiffel Tower Stadium on the nearby Champ de Mars, where Parisians and tourists like to have picnics on the grass or watch July 14 firework displays.

+The Olympic and Paralympic medals in Paris are being embedded with pieces from a hexagonal chunk of iron taken from the tower.

-The hugely popular historic monument in central Paris has seen soaring visitor numbers in the lead-up to the Games in the French capital.
+The hugely popular landmark in central Paris has seen soaring visitor numbers in the leadup to the 2024 Games.

+Two huge cranes were used overnight Friday to lift the 30—ton structure and mount it between the first and second floors of the tower.

+The Olympic rings will be illuminated every night with 100,000 LED bulbs through the Paralympic Games that start Aug.
+28, 17 days after the Olympics’ closing ceremony.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.